 What does our name refer to theologically?

-Our name also relates to lifestreaming which is the practice of putting everything about your life out in public on the web –http://life-stream.eu/what-we-do/events-2/ this relates to our witness to all of life in Jesus.
+- Our name also relates to lifestreaming which is the practice of putting everything about your life out in public on the web.
+This relates to our witness to all of life in Jesus.